jenkinsci/.github/CONTRIBUTING.md

 - Once you're done create a pull request and ask at least one of the maintainers for review
   - Remember to title your pull request properly as it is used for release notes

+### Avoid some common mistakes

+**Do**
+- Use the repository pull request template
+- Read the repository contributing guide
+- Maintain the pull request until it is merged.
+Respond constructively to reviewer feedback and automated reviews.
+Ideally, respond to post-merge bug reports
+- Respect each other's time.
+Many people contribute in their spare time
+- Prefer small pull requests

+**Do not**
+- Reformat lines that are not part of your feature or fix within your pull request
+- Commit unrelated files.
+Separate improvements should be separate pull requests
+- Apply your own standards (code structure or formatting, Maven plugins) that do not align with existing practices in the repository

 ## Run Locally

 The prerequisites for Java and Maven are documented on the [preparation](https://www.jenkins.io/doc/developer/tutorial/prepare/) page on jenkins.io.